Thelukepet/course/pages/docker.md

 ## Setup Docker

-Docker is already setup in the HG terminal rooms.
+Docker has been installed and is **ready for use** in terminal room HG00.023.

-You should be part of group `docker`, which you can check by issuing the `groups` command.
+Using the client will *only* work correctly if your account is part of group `docker`; check this by issuing the `groups` command.
 If you do not see group `docker` listed in the output, you may check the following:
     [[ -n "`grep $USER /etc/group | grep docker`" ]] && echo yes

 If you do not see "yes", you still have to be added to the group - please send mail to `arjen@cs.ru.nl` with your username ($USER).
-If you do, then the proper solution is to logout and login again; a workaround is to issue the following command in the terminal you want to run docker from:
+If you do see a "yes", the proper solution is to logout and login again; a workaround is to issue the following command in the terminal you want to run docker from:
     exec su -l $USER